Tigge/openant/README.md

  - Garmin vívoactive HR

 Please let me know if you have any success with devices that are not listed here.

+# Develop

+## Create Documentation

+Install requirements from './docs'.
+From './docs' run `make html`.
+To autogenerate any new module content run `make rst` or `sphinx-apidoc -f -o docs/src openant` in root directory.

+## Run Tests

+`pytest`